 While many lawmakers are busy working on ways to prevent children’s recreational cannabis consumption, we must also work to improve their access for medicinal purposes.
 If the news reports have shown us anything over the last decade, cannabis can have very positive implications for improving a chronically ill child’s life.
 It can even have an impact on their chance of survival.

-Kids with Chronic Illness Saved with Cannabis
+Kids with Chronic Illness Helped by Cannabis

-It’s essential to hold space for these children who have been saved by cannabis.
+It’s essential to hold space for these children who have been truly helped by cannabis.
 Unfortunately, not all cases are well documented within scientific literature, and many are anecdotal only.
 But, the stories all follow a similar pattern: parents, desperate to save their child’s life or change their suffering, try cannabis as a ‘last-ditch effort’.
 In many cases, their leap of faith paid off instantly.
 Children with severe medical conditions have experienced long term improvements through cannabis, including those with epilepsy, autism, and even cancer.
 Yet, doctors are still fighting to prescribe it.